ucgmsim/nzgmdb/README.md

 ## 🚀 Running the Pipeline

-To run the NZGMDB pipeline you can look in the scripts directory and locate run_nzgmdb.py.
-This script will contain all the functions to run the atuomated pipeline.
+To run the NZGMDB pipeline you can look in the scripts directory and locate [run_nzgmdb.py](nzgmdb/scripts/run_nzgmdb.py).
+This script will contain all the functions to run the automated pipeline.
 You can run the entire automated pipeline by running the following command:

 ```bash